 1. Write an Effective Speech

-following tutorials can help you learn to write better speeches:
+The more research you do, the easier writing your speech will be.
+The following tutorials offer more tips help you learn to write better speeches:

 2. Overcome the Fear of Speaking

-techniques you can use to overcome a fear of public speaking:
+The following tutorials offer more tips to help you overcome a fear of public speaking:

-- Communication24 Quick Ways to Overcome Your Fear of Public SpeakingLaura Spencer
+- 24 Quick Ways to Overcome Your Fear of Public SpeakingLaura Spencer06 Aug 2020

 3. Practice the Speech

 Even if you're not afraid of speaking in public, practice helps you give a more effective speech.
 If you're in a rush, you may be tempted to skip practicing your speech to save time.
 While skipping practice may seem like a good idea, it's really not.